NiklasAbraham/CapitalCompass/src/pipeline/README_NPORT.md

 - `sector` - Sector classification
 - `instrument_name` - Cleaned name

+When `auto_source` or `fallback_holdings` are used, the generated CSV includes the same column layout but may populate identifiers or metadata with `"Unknown"` where the upstream feed does not supply values.

 ## Quality Assurance

 QA reports are generated in JSON format: